 - Containerized On-Site Storage: $100-$200/day, plus delivery/pick-up fees.

-Storage in Detail: Pricing, Types, and What to Expect
+Storage In Detail: Pricing, Types, and What to Expect

 Office movers may have to consider storage an important part of the budget.
 It becomes more important if the new office doesn’t have the space available or ready for you immediately after your lease or closing date has ended.